yz-5555/trenderer/README.md

 ```
 More examples in [./examples](https://github.com/yz-5555/trenderer/tree/main/examples)

-## Notes
+> [!NOTE]
-- Effects and colors may look different depending on your terminal.
+> Effects and colors may look different depending on your terminal.
 Check if yours support them.
-- Developed and tested on [wezterm](https://github.com/wezterm/wezterm), Windows 11 and clang.
+> Developed and tested on [wezterm](https://github.com/wezterm/wezterm), Windows 11 and clang.

+## License
+trenderer is licensed under MIT License.
+See [LICENSE](https://github.com/yz-5555/trenderer/blob/main/LICENSE) for more info.

 ## Inspiration
 Library design and code structure inspired by [nuklear](https://github.com/Immediate-Mode-UI/Nuklear), [stb](https://github.com/nothings/stb) and OpenGL.